linuxserver/docker-transmission/README.md

 * `-v /watch` - watch folder for torrent files
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
-* `-e UIUSER` for WebUI Username - see Updating Blocklists Automatically for explanation
-* `-e UIPASS` for WebUI Password - see Updating Blocklists Automatically for explanation
 * `-e TZ` for timezone information, eg Europe/London

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it transmission /bin/bash`.